vijayshree1603/vijayshree1603/README.md

 🐍 Working with **Python, Java and SQL**

-🚀 Building real-world projects using **FastAPI, React, Docker and GitHub Actions**
+🚀 Building real-world applications using **FastAPI, React, Docker and GitHub Actions**

 📊 Interested in **ETL pipelines, APIs, databases and data-driven applications**

-🌱 Currently strengthening my **DSA, Data Engineering and Cloud skills**
+🌱 Currently strengthening my skills in **DSA, Data Engineering, Cloud and Software Development**

 ---